How Driverless Cars will Change our World

 g.
 "OK.
 I will return your money by Saturday," said Prakriti.

-Prakriti agreed to return my money by Saturday.
+Prakriti promised to return my money by Saturday.

 h.
 "I will really work hard and score good grades," said Anupam.

-Anupam promised to work hard and get good grades.
+Anupam agreed to work hard and get good grades.

 i.
 "I am sorry for coming late," said the speaker.